 The festival site is big and caters for around 120,000 visitors across the 3 days.

-Standard Weekend festival ticket: These cover arena entry for all 3 days.
+Standard Weekend Festival Ticket: These cover arena entry for all 3 days.
 They also include camping.
+Ticket Prices are yet to be announced for 2020.

 Day Tickets: A limited amount of day tickets tend to go on sale nearer to the festival date.